Grading

 Graduating your first child is like entering homeschool for the first time- unknown and wrought with worries of inadequacy on all fronts.
 Pray, breathe, believe.
 You have poured yourself into your child, you are powered by a Higher Power, you have been enough, and your seeds are deeply planted to grow forth when He sees fit to expose the fruits of your labors.
 If things go astray for a bit, they will return.
 Trust.
 You have deposited righteousness and righteousness will return.

-GRADUATION CEREMONY: We have created a fun, relaxed ceremony that allows your child to participate by selecting a walk up song, wearing a cap/gown of their color/choosing, enjoy food trucks, share swag bags and relax around a bon fire and S’mores bar following the ceremony.
+GRADUATION CEREMONY: We have created a fun, student focused ceremony that allows your child to participate by selecting a walk up song, displaying high school highlights, wearing a cap/gown of their color/choosing, creating swag bags and ending with a S’mores bar.

 RANKING

-Ranking is based upon student’s numerical grades and course weight (College Prep, Honors, AP/Dual Credit) using the South Carolina Uniform Grading Policy (SCUGP) to attain year by year cumulative Grade Point Averages (GPA).
-This is based on a 10 point scale.
+Ranking is based upon student’s numerical grades, course weight (College Prep, Honors, AP/Dual Credit) using the South Carolina Uniform Grading Policy (SCUGP), and number of student body.

-Numerical grades, credits earned, and weight MUST BE submitted to Faithful Scholars by the parent-teacher NO LATER THAN June 10th of each academic year.
-Seniors must submit grades by/before May 31st.
-If any courses are dual credit or AP we also require transcripts mailed directly to Faithful Scholars, 1761 Ballard Lane, Fort Mill, SC 29715, supporting numerical grade correspondence/downloads, and/or AP course and instructor verification-documentation from College Boards by or before June 10th of each academic year.
+Numerical grades, credits earned, and weight MUST BE submitted to Faithful Scholars by the parent-teacher NO LATER THAN May 25th for seniors and June 5th for grades 9-11 of each academic year.
+If any courses are dual credit or AP we also require supporting documentation in the form of screenshots or forwarded emails.